 SkyLines: Switch this On to enable the live stream of your position to ing service.
 'SkyLines' implements a very lean protocol, so that even a 30 sec. interval does not exhaust a plain GPRS connection (ca. 12kbit/sec).

 'SkyLines'.

-Tracking Interval: The time interval for which one position is send to the trackat the tracking service.
+Tracking Interval: The time interval for which one position is send to the tracktracking/info and enter it here, to identify your positions at the tracking service.

 Key: Create a key on the page http://skylines.xcsoar.org/